KosmiderPrzemyslaw/Programming_school_2/README.md

-Development of Programming_school application using Java Server Pager and Servlets technology.
+Development of Programming_school application using Java Server Pages and Servlets technology.
+This application provide access to exercise solutions stored in database and resolved by students.
+Students are divded to groups depends on their skills.
+Students passwords are safety stored in database - use JB crypt to encrypt the password.
+You can manage application by administration interface.
+You can edit, delete or create new exercise and add/delete/update them in database.